 ", in fact, are a very common use of the trope.
 There is even an example of this happening in biblical scripture, making this trope Older Than Feudalism

 .
 For men, explosive diarrhea is a much more popular choice.

-can create friction in a group that's keeping a secret, particularly if someone makes an embarrassing cover up for someone else.
+Sometimes an Embarrassing Cover-Up can create friction in a group that's keeping a secret, particularly if someone makes an embarrassing cover up for someone else.
 For example: